arne-schroppe/dash/README.md

 The string `"bob"`, the atomic symbol `:engineer`, and the number `46`

-Dash has built-in syntax for lists, tuples, and records:
+dash has built-in syntax for lists, tuples, and records:
 ```
 my_list = ["unicorns", :confetti, 1234]
 a_tuple = ("robots", "lazers", :more_confetti)